As a coloring book artist, I like to be sure I enjoy coloring the designs I create. If they’re not fun for me, they can’t be in my coloring books.

-At the moment, I think many of us a coping with extraordinary external stress.
+At the moment, I think many of us are coping with some extraordinary external stresses.
+I’m not sure it’s a simple generational shift.
+This feels bigger.
+It reminds me of the hippie years.

 I’m in the U.S., so I’m watching an unfolding political scene.

-But, we’re planning to move to England, so today’s General Election is important, as well.
+But, we’re planning to move to England, so today’s British General Election is important, as well.

 Yes, I find the news stressful.
 I also feel as if history is unfolding in front of us.
 I want to witness it, or at least remain aware of what’s going on.